d2l-ai/d2l-en/chapter_computer-vision/kaggle-dog.md

 Before [**calculating the loss**], we first obtain the input of the pretrained model's output layer, i.e., the extracted feature.
-Then we use this feature as the input for our small custom output network to calculate the loss.
+Then we use this feature as input for our small custom output network to calculate the loss.

 ```{.python .input}
 loss = gluon.loss.SoftmaxCrossEntropyLoss()